Team30-cosc310/COSC-310/README.md

 --> The 3rd class is the survey class, it is responsible for providing the closing survey for users to fill out.
 It will also save the results of the survey to a text file.

---> The 4th class is the main class and simply responible for creating a new GUI
+--> The 4th class is the main class and simply responible for creating a new GUI object

 --> The 5th class is called the solution class.
 It is responsible for searching the device class, with the user-entered keyword, and finding a solution.